-When detected early, chances are good that the progression of the disease can be halted or even reversed and heart attacks or strokes can be prevented.
+When detected early, chances are good that the progression of the disease can be halted or even reversed.
+Heart attacks and strokes can be prevented.

-A 64-Slice CT Heart scan is your first step in detecting the earliest signs of plaque in your arteries and lowering your risk.
-The 64-Slice CT Vascular Scan is simply the most accurate and effective tool for measuring your cardiovascular risk.
+A CT Heart scan is your first step in detecting the earliest signs of plaque in your arteries and lowering your risk.

-Stress tests don't show any abnormalities until an artery is at least 60% narrowed.
-By the time you have a positive stress test you need a stent or bypass surgery and are already very high risk for a heart attack.
+Stress tests don’t show any abnormalities until an artery is at least 70% narrowed.
+By the time you have a positive stress test, you need a stent or bypass surgery and are already at a very high risk for a heart attack.
 But most heart attacks occur in arteries that are less than 50% narrowed and are therefore NOT detectable by any form of stress testing.
-Studies have shown that the “usual" risk factors, such as cholesterol levels, are no better at predicting who will have a heart attack than a coin-toss.
+Studies have shown that the “usual” risk factors, such as cholesterol levels, are no better at predicting who will have a heart attack than a coin-toss.

-The only non-invasive way to know for sure if you are developing plaque in your arteries is to painlessly look directly at the arteries with a CT Vascular Scan.
+The only non-invasive way to know for sure if you are developing plaque in your arteries is to painlessly look directly at the arteries with a CT Cardiac Scan.

 Extensive published research has shown the Coronary Calcium Score to be a better predictor of your heart attack risk than any of the “traditional” risk factors.

 In many cases, patients who have been told that they should be on medication to lower their cholesterol are found to actually be at very low risk on the basis of the Coronary Calcium Score.
 These patients may be able to stop their medications.